MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-sentiment-analysis.md

 You can try out the sentiment analysis model before you import it into your flow by using the "try it out" feature.

 1. Sign in to [Power Apps](https://make.powerapps.com).

 1. In the left pane, select **AI Builder** > **Build**.

 1. Under **Get straight to productivity**, select **Sentiment Analysis**.

 1. In the **Sentiment Analysis** window, select **Try it out**.

 1. Select predefined text samples to analyze, or add your own text in the **Add your own here** box to see how the model analyzes your text.

 ### Use the formula bar

 You can integrate your AI Builder sentiment analysis models in Power Apps Studio by using the formula bar.
-More information: [Use formulas for text AI models](use-model.md#use-formulas-for-text-ai-models)
+For more information, see [Use formulas for text AI models](use-model.md#sentiment-analysis).

 ## Use in Power Automate